spenserblack/check-latest-rs/README.md

 If you use this library for your binary, you should probably make this an optional feature.
 Simply checking for the latest version on [Crates.io] brings over *a lot* of dependencies in order to send a request to the API and parse the response.
 Some users may want to turn off this feature for a smaller binary.
-Some users may not want to send a request every time they run your binary.
-And some may simply prefer not to be told to install an update.
+Some may simply prefer not to be told to install an update.

 You can make this feature optional by adding this to your `Cargo.toml`.
 ```toml